-How 3 Women From Wuhan Cope With COVID: Rap, Poetry And Moonpies
+How 3 Women From Wuhan Cope With COVID-19: Rap, Poetry And Mooncakes

 A blurry golden mass engulfed the screen during a video call as my Nainai's voice chirped up from behind: "It's a meat mooncake!
 I don't think you have them in the U.S. I'll freeze some for the next time you visit."

-My grandma, Zhou Nai, is more optimistic about our eventual reunion than I am — but for good reason.
+My grandma Zhou Nai is more optimistic about our eventual reunion than I am — but for good reason.
 In Wuhan, everything has mostly returned to pre-pandemic life.
 For the Mid-Autumn Festival, she's going to watch a dazzling light show over the Yangtze River with my uncles' families and millions of other mask-clad Wuhanese locals.
 The countless mooncakes decorating her kitchen counter, a dessert eaten during this festival, were bought fresh from the neighborhood mart or gifted from various relatives.
 From this conversation, you'd never have guessed this city was in total lockdown just months ago.

 Nainai proudly rotated the mooncake around the camera before setting it down and showing her face again.
 Not that it's much easier to see her.
 She doesn't understand how cameras work, so each of our calls captures only a third of her face.